HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

             $parserState = $parent.childNodes.Count - $parent.numChildNodes
  ```

-Now it falls to "state 0" when there are no childnodes or none remaining,
+Now it falls to "state 0" when there are no childnodes at all, or no more remaining,
-and "state N" (switch 'default') when there are some.
+and "state N" (switch 'default') when there are some new nodes to start.
-I might have swapped the switch statement order around as well.
+(I think I swapped the switch blocks around as well at this point).

 Result: pleasingly less code, some speed improvement, quite small, not really worth doing.